Sales of tobacco products

 - Sales of tobacco products to consumers are subject to a permit.
 You apply for a permit at the local municipality.
 The municipality may charge fees for the permit and their supervision of the sale of tobacco products.

-- Tobacco products may only be sold or otherwise handed out to those aged 18 or above.
+- Tobacco products may only be sold or otherwise distributed to those who have reached the age of 18.

 - A retail outlet or website must also have a clear and easily visible message with information about the 18-year age limit.

 - A retailer must have identification codes issued by the national ID issuer.
 This is so deliveries of tobacco products can be registered in the traceability system.

 - Only tobacco products that comply with the legal requirements in Sweden may be available to consumers on the Swedish market.
 As a retailer of tobacco products, you have a responsibility to ensure that the products you provide to consumers on the Swedish market meet the legal requirements for reporting of ingredients, annual reporting and labelling, and also complies with the product requirements and traceability labelling and security features.
 Information that is not confidential about submitted tobacco products is displayed in the list.

 - If you have questions about marketing and marketing measures at or in connection with a physical point of sale please contact the municipality.
 If you have any other questions about marketing of tobacco products, please contact the Swedish Consumer Agency.

 Swedish Consumer Agency (konsumentverket.se)

 Traceability labelling and security features, what applies to retailers